The Podcast

 Dr. Bruno Marnette

-PhD in AI , University of Oxford.
-He has led applied machine-learning teams at Meta (integrity and misinformation), co-founded venture-backed companies in learning technology and developer tools, and build AI tools for writers.
-He currently directs agentic AI research in a London-based neolab.
-On the podcast, he focuses on what prevents AI model from learning to judge, how they might acquire that ability, and what can be done at the product layer to support more creativity.
+PhD in AI, University of Oxford.
+He has led applied machine-learning teams at Meta, co-founded venture-backed companies in learning technology and developer tools, and currently directs agentic automated research in a London-based AI lab.
 LinkedIn.

 Philipp Zahn